- Under Eyebag removal surgery remodels and tightens the eye area

 Depending on your case and procedure your surgeon may advise between 7-14 days off work, particularly for more complicated surgeries.
 You will need someone to take you home and we recommend that someone stays with you for the first 24 hours post-surgery.

-Light to moderate exercise may be resumed at 2-3 weeks but it may take at least 3-4 weeks before you can get back to higher impact activities.
-Swimming / diving should be avoided during the first 3-6 weeks after surgery.
+Light to moderate exercise may be resumed at 1-2 weeks but it may take at least 3-4 weeks before you can get back to higher impact activities.
+Swimming / diving should be avoided for 6 weeks after surgery, or as per your surgeon’s recommendations.

 You will be able to wear glasses as normal after eyelid or eyebag surgery.
-We advise waiting 2-3 weeks before wearing contact lenses again.
+We advise waiting 2-3 weeks before wearing contact lenses again so we recommend that you have alternative glasses to wear if required.

-We recommend waiting at least 10 days before applying any type of eye make-up including eyeshadow, fake lashes, mascara and eyeliner.
+We recommend waiting at least 10 days, but ideally 2 weeks before applying any type of eye make-up including eyeshadow, fake lashes, mascara and eyeliner.

-An Asian blepharoplasty is a modified procedure that creates or re-defines an upper eyelid crease.
+An Asian blepharoplasty is a modified procedure that creates or redefines an upper eyelid crease.
+It is also known as double eyelid surgery.

 A blepharoplasty procedure is a relatively safe procedure but it does carry risks just like any surgical procedure would do.